syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Filtering.md

 ---
 layout: post
 title: Filtering | SfDataGrid | Xamarin | Syncfusion
-description: Filter the records in view in Xamarin.Forms DataGrid by simply setting a predicate to the view.
+description: Filter the records in view using properties in Xamarin.Forms DataGrid by simply setting a predicate to the view.
 platform: xamarin
 control: SfDataGrid
 documentation: UG